 Gaming laptops don’t typically impress when it comes to unplugged runtimes, but the Blade Pro 17 does surprisingly well here.
 On our battery test, which continuously browses web sites, streams videos and runs OpenGL graphics tests (all over Wi-Fi), it lasted for 4 hours and 31 minutes.
 That would be short for a mainstream laptop or an ultrabook with integrated graphics, it’s quite long for a big-screen gamer with powerful components.

-The Blade Pro 17 lasted more than an hour longer than the premium gaming laptop average, as well as easily outpacing all of the competition.
+The Blade Pro 17 with the 1080p / 144 Hz display lasted more than an hour longer than the premium gaming laptop average, as well as easily outpacing all of the competition.
 If you’re after a gaming rig that you can also use unplugged to do some productivity work, this laptop isn’t a bad choice.
 But you’ll still need to keep the power brick handy--especially if you’re doing anything that heavily stresses the graphics or CPU.

 After watching 15 minutes of HD video on YouTube, the keyboard measured 36.1 degrees Celsius (97.0 degrees Fahrenheit) around the G key, and the touchpad measured 30.3 degrees Celsius (86.5).
 The hottest spot on the bottom measured 39.4 degrees Celsius (102.9 degrees Fahrenheit).